jamescarson3/tmp/docs/introduction.md

 ## Creating Monitors

-Create a new default monitor
+Create a new default monitor with the following CLI command:

 ```plaintext
 monitors-addupdate -S storage.example.com